 Frequently Asked Questions (FAQ)

 How much does an Embraer Business Jet cost?

-The smallest Embraer Jet Phenom 100 is available used from around 2.2 million US dollars.
-New, the latest variant of the Very Light Jet, the Phenom 100EV, costs around 4.6 million US dollars.
-The list price of the largest Embraer, the Praetor 600, is around 21.5 million US dollars.
+The smallest Embraer Jet Phenom 100 is available used starting from around 2.2 million US dollars.
+New, the latest variant of the Very Light Jet, the Phenom 100EV, costs around $4.6 million.
+The list price of Embra's largest, the Praetor 600, is around $21.5 million.

 How many business jets does Embraer build per year?

 Embraer announced the delivery of its 1500th business jet in less than two decades in September 2021.
 The first Embraer business jet, the Legacy 600, was delivered in 2002.

 |Year||Business jets delivered (total)||Delivered light business jets||Delivered large business jets|

 The company's Brazilian production facilities are located in São José dos Campos, Botucatu, Eugênio de Melo and Gavião Peixoto (all in the state of São Paulo).
 A foreign production facility is located at Orlando Melbourne International Airport (Florida) in the U.S., where the two Phenom aircraft families are produced.
 Aircraft parts are manufactured in Évora, Portugal.